What is Blepharitis?

 - Antibiotic ointment – Your doctor may prescribe an antibiotic ointment.
 Using a clean fingertip or cotton swab, gently apply a small amount at the base of the eyelashes before bedtime.

 - BlephEx – BlephEx is a new, in office procedure that provides a microblepharoexfoliation along your eyelids to completely exfoliate and remove the built-up bacteria and debris that is causing, or will cause, inflammation of your lids.
 Comparable to getting your teeth cleaned at the dentist, this is a deep cleaning treatment that will require maintenance at home using eyelid scrubs or warm compresses as described above in between treatments.
-It is performed in the office and takes about 30 minutes.
+It is performed in the office by our optometrist, Dr. Elaine Bourdeau, and takes about 30 minutes.
 For additional information regarding BlephEx, visit their Website.